Pasta

 Bucatini Pomodoro

 Bucatini Pomodoro is the kind of pasta I make when I want to remember why I love cooking in the first place.
 There are four ingredients that matter: good tomatoes, good olive oil, garlic, and pasta.
 That is it.
-I am aware that sounds like I am underselling it, but I am not.
+I know that sounds like underselling, and it is not.
 The restraint is the whole point.
 I have added things to this recipe over the years and then taken them back out again, and the simple version wins every single time.

 Ingredients